Right to Study

 - Step 2 - Click on the 'My Task' section within UEL Direct.

 The images must be in colour, in focus and readable.
 You can scan your documents for the best results.
-If you do take a photo with your phone, you must ensure that it covers the whole image, and that the information is clearly legible.
-If the images are obscured, then it is likely to be rejected and you will be asked to submit it again.
+If you do take a photo with your phone, you must ensure that it covers the whole image and that the information is clearly legible.
+If the images are obscured, then it is likely to be rejected, and you will be asked to submit them again.

 Passport